morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 By following the course’s modules (described in more details below) the students will be introduced to theoretical machine learning aspects and tools, create the conceptual design of a machine learning project of their choice, implement their designs, and present their results.

-## Types of instructions

-The types of instruction for this course encompass different categories.
-Traditional lectures are used for teaching fundamental concepts, complemented with more practical tutorial sessions for the introduction of specific programming libraries.
-The project-related activities will mainly consist of self studies and group activities which will be regularly accompanied by the responsible for the course.

 ## Modules

 M1: Machine learning systems – theory and practice, 2 credits